In this guide: What is a prostate orgasm? | Where is the prostate? | How to have a prostate orgasm | Sex positions to try | Tips if you’re struggling

 Only got time for a quickie?

-Sometimes, prostate massage can release prostatic fluid, which exits through the urethra just like semen.
-But you won’t always ejaculate when you have prostate-induced orgasms; this is known as a ‘dry orgasm’.
+Sometimes, prostate massage can release prostatic fluid, which exits through the urethra like semen.
+But prostate-induced orgasms don’t always lead to ejaculation (this is known as a ‘dry’ orgasm).

 Feel deep waves of pleasure through your P-spot

 You can stimulate the prostate using fingers, prostate massager toys, or through penetrative sex.
-Some people call this ‘prostate massage’ or ‘prostate milking’.
-You can combine it with masturbating your penis for heightened pleasure – or focus purely on internal stimulation.
-(Get more tips on all of that below).
+You can combine prostate massage with masturbating your penis for heightened pleasure – or focus purely on internal stimulation.
+(Get more tips on all of that below.)

 You might experience a prostate orgasm in minutes the first time you try.
 But most people find it takes a few sessions of exploration to get used to the feeling.
 Go slow, stay calm, and let things build naturally – we'll give you more tips for prostate pleasure below.